noahvandal/mem0-ontotemp/examples/temporal-demo/README.md

 - Updates knowledge as new info arrives
 - Demonstrates time-travel queries
 - Shows explainability for past decisions

+### 06_interactive_session.py
+**Interactive chat with temporal memory explorer**

+A fully interactive chat session with menu access:
+- Chat naturally with an AI that remembers everything
+- Access `/menu` command to explore temporal memory:
+  - View ontology (auto-generated entity types)
+  - Browse all memories with version history
+  - View memory details, relationships, and temporal changes
+  - Time-travel to any point in time
+  - Compare states between two timestamps
+  - Search memories semantically
+- Exit menu with `0` to return to chat
+- Use `/quit` to exit

 ## Key Concepts